 Empowered Women Empower Women

-As our tribe celebrates International Women’s Day, we’re turning to one another to share how our community of girlbosses elevates the work done on behalf of our – predominantly female – clients every day.
+Whether it’s International Women’s Day, Women’s Entrepreneurship Day or another other in between, we’re all about turning to one another to share how our community of girlbosses elevates the work done on behalf of our–predominantly female–tribe every day.

 With the vast majority of our team having worked outside the hospitality space prior to becoming a travel advisor, being a self-starter is critical to navigating the initially unfamiliar waters.
 Traveling to new destinations, meeting with hoteliers and honing business acumen are each vital components in pivoting to this career.
 But, it’s leaning into our peers that facilitates even deeper learning, evidenced by the overwhelming volume of information exchange amongst our 175+ travel advisors around the world on any given day.
 Kansas City-based travel agent Corey Nussbaum shares, “I have never been a part of a working community that is so willing to help one another.
 I truly could not do this job without my colleagues’ knowledge, expertise and willingness to offer advice.
 Being part of this group of women makes me a better travel advisor for my clients.”